Hadeel Miqdadi – MA Games Design

 Hadeel Miqdadi is a current student on the MA Games Design course at London College of Communication.

-Originally from the United Arab Emirates, here we ask Hadeel about why he chose LCC, how he’s found his time here so far, and his aspirations for his future career in games design.
+Originally from the United Arab Emirates, here we ask Hadeel about why she chose LCC, how she's found her time here so far, and her aspirations for her future career in games design.

 Hi Hadeel!
 Why did you choose to study this course and why LCC?